core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    As defined in {{id-update-additional-actions}}, the two peers must take additional actions to ensure a safe execution of the OSCORE IDs update procedure.

 * In the latter integrated case, the KUDOS initiator (responder) also acts as initiator (responder) for the OSCORE IDs update procedure.
+That is, both KUDOS and the OSCORE IDs update procedure MUST be run either in their forward message flow or in their reverse message flow.

 By using this procedure the two peers achieve privacy benefits, as it helps mitigate the ability of an adversary to correlate the two peer's communication between two points in time or between paths.
 For instance, two peers may want to use this procedure before switching to a different network for their communication, to make it more difficult to understand that the continued communication over the new network is taking place between the same set of two peers.